Mofree/mofree.github.io/index.md

   - Ways to include images, downloads.
   - Ways to create an index of posts on another page.
   - Jekyll has first class support for tags and categories in blog posts.
+  - You can access a snippet of a posts’s content by using excerpt variable on a post.

 --------------------------------------------------------------------------